 The Speechless: Kouma said only a few words through all of Kagetsu Tohya; his first appearance was that of a child that didn't know how to talk, because his parents kept him locked in a cage without any proper affection and education.
 His appearance as an adult was Shiki's fear taken form, while adult Kouma could talk normally, this illusion could not, or chose not to.

 Unskilled, but Strong: The reason why Kiri Nanaya was able to last so long against him.
 He had nothing but brute strength and incredibly tough endurance when they fought, though he's apparently been learning martial arts since.

-Warrior Poet: Some of his winning quotes in Mely Blood are of poetic nature, given his monk-like nature and love of poetry.
+Warrior Poet: Some of his winning quotes in Melty Blood are of poetic nature, which makes sense given his monk-like lifestyle and love of nature.